-Christopher Brown started as Executive Director of ALBA in March 2012 and is a native of Berkeley, California.
+Christopher Brown started at ALBA in March 2012 and is a native of Berkeley, California.
 He studied economics at University of California Berkeley and spent five years in the finance and investment field before entering UCLA’s Anderson School of Management to earn his MBA.
 Upon graduation, Chris pursued opportunities in the international non-profit field, taking an assignment was as a small-business consultant in Ukraine.
 This led to a project management role in Kiev, followed by others in Romania, Georgia and Montenegro over the course of a decade.
 His most recent position was as a Washington, DC-based project manager for a research grant studying how to link small farmers to market opportunities in Mongolia and Rwanda.
 After nearly 15 years away, Chris is delighted to return to California to apply his experience and education toward advancing the economic development among beginning farmers in the Salinas Valley and Central Coast region.

 Patty joined ALBA as a bookkeeper in September of 2004, and later moved on to manage all administrative activities at ALBA.
 Currently, she maintains the financial records and tracking of all grant activities and expenses.
 She moved to the California coast in 1974 and developed an interest in organic farming issues as an avid backyard gardener while earning a B.A. in Economics at the University of California Santa Cruz.
 Patty served at the Santa Cruz Live Oak Grange as Garden Manager, where she oversaw a 1/2 acre demonstration garden, and Treasurer.
 She is currently the Treasurer at the Springfield Grange in Las Lomas.

 Juan has been working at ALBA since the summer of 2008.
 He is originally from Jalisco, Mexico and has lived in the Salinas area since 1986.
-With more than 20 years of mechancal experience, he is in charge of the maintenance of the ALBA’s training site, including the farm equipment.
+With more than 20 years of mechanical experience, he is in charge of the maintenance of the ALBA’s training site, including the farm equipment.
 Prior to ALBA, Juan worked for ten years on two farms in Watsonville, California, where he learned and gained experience in farm irrigation systems, repair of farm equipment and general farm management.
 Juan enjoys helping the ALBA farmers and seeing the organic crops grow. . . and of course tasting them.